Proprioception & Balance Exercises

 What are Proprioception / Balance Exercises?

-The unpredictable movements of the balance board re-educates your body to quickly react to the wobbly movements without having to think about these
+The unpredictable movements of the balance board re-educate your body to quickly react to the wobbly movements without having to think about these movements.

-That is, your natural balance and proprioceptive reactions that we are attempting to retrain make the transition from a conscious to a subconscious state.
-A quality subconscious proprioception and balance system is important in everyday life and particularly in
+Your natural balance and proprioceptive reactions that we are attempting to retrain make the transition from a conscious to a subconscious state.
+Quality subconscious proprioception and balance system is essential in everyday life and particularly in sport.

 How Does Your Proprioception or Balance Improve?